Growing up I had a soccer coach who loved to say:

 In a year where the world feels particularly out of our control, many of us might feel lost or stuck, seemingly struggling to make any improvements.
 The 1% rule is empowering.
 You don’t have to make drastic improvements.
 You simply have to keep moving forward in the right direction, no matter how small the step.

 “Your direction is more important than your speed.”— Richard L. Evans

 2. Start today.

 Even if you think the behavior is so small its absolutely pointless.
 Begin that gratitude journal.
-Begin writing for 5 minutes per day.
+Start writing for 5 minutes per day.
 Begin working out, even if once a week for 10 minutes.